 How do I find out more and book a Barn retreat?

 Sharpham House is 10 minutes drive from Totnes, Devon.
 Trains to Totnes run frequently from London and the North of England.

 Why do Sharpham House Retreats cost more than Barn retreats?

 Costs are lower at the Barn because it is run by volunteer coordinators, and gardening and cooking is carried out by retreatants in mindful work periods.
 Retreats at Sharpham House are fully catered.
 Sharpham House is also a larger Grade 1-listed building with much higher overheads to cover.
 Any surplus made from retreats goes towards supporting the charitable activities of the Trust.

 Do I need to have prior knowledge or experience of mindfulness before coming?

-All of the retreats at Sharpham House are suitable both for people new to meditation and mindfulness, as well as those looking to reconnect with their practice.
-Each retreat typically involves x3 20-30 minute guided formal sitting meditation sessions per day.
+All of the Coach House retreats are suitable both for people new to meditation and mindfulness, as well as those looking to reconnect with their practice.
+Each retreat typically involves x3 20-30 minute guided sitting meditation sessions per day.
 The retreats are not held in silence, however there are usually silent periods in the evening and first thing.
-Most retreats also include a half-day of silence to deepen your mindfulness experience.
+Most retreats also include a day of silence to deepen your mindfulness experience.
 If you are totally new to mindfulness we recommend that you visit our mindfulness resources page and some pre-reading on the subject would be useful before you come.
-More experienced meditators might want to consider The Barn Retreat Centre also on the Sharpham Estate which includes longer sitting and silent periods, as well as taking your practice into shared work periods of cooking, cleaning and working on the land.

 I have some mental health difficulties - is this retreat for me?